cwbaker/forge/docs/reference/path-functions.md

 function root( path )
 ~~~

+Convert a path into an absolute path relative to the root directory.

-Convert `path` to be relative to the root directory.
-That is the directory containing the *forge.lua* file that was found in when searching up from the initial directory.
-If `path` is omitted then the root directory is returned.
+Converts `path` to be relative to the root directory.
+That is the directory containing the root build script, *forge.lua*, that was found when searching up from the initial directory when `forge` was started.

+If the optional `path` parameter is omitted then the initial directory is returned.
+If `path` already specifies an absolute directory then it is returned unchanged.

+**Parameters:**

+- `path` the relative path to make absolute relative to the root directory

+**Returns:**

+The relative path `path` expressed as an absolute path relative to the root directory.

 ### upper